 However, if your dogs are under stress, they’ll let you know by barking excessively.
 Your dogs might also whine and growl, which are telltale signs that something’s wrong.

 If you see your dogs exhibiting any of these nervous types of behavior, it’s your job to reassure them that everything’s fine.

-So… Can Dogs Live in Outside Kennels?
+So… Can Dogs Live in Outdoor Kennels?

 To answer the question, Can dogs live in outdoor kennels? once and for all — yes, they can.

 But they might not like it first, so it’s up to you to train them, and reassure them that everything’s alright.

 And if you ever feel like the weather’s not right or there’s something stressful going on outside (like fireworks) bring your dogs inside.